LucasRal/python-inferential-statistics/README.md

 # notebook-data-science
-This notebook contains journey to mastering Data Science
+This notebook contains my journey to mastering Data Science